LucaBlanchi/postgres-buddy/README.md

 # postgres-buddy
-A simple Node.js service that enhances PostgreSql functionality, introducing scheduling and reactivity to notifications.
+A simple Node.js service that enhances PostgreSQL functionality, introducing scheduling and reactivity to notifications.